rondunn/SQLServerBulkRecordDelimited/README.md

 Support an optional mode that will differentiate NULL and EMPTY strings.

-The default mode is that any empty string (two consecutive delimiters) will be handled as a NULL value.
+The default mode is that any two consecutive delimiters will be represented as an empty string.

 The nullText() configuration option supports definition of a text string that will cause consecutive delimiters to be passed as empty strings, and any value set by this option to be translated as a NULL.